A Training Program for the Emerging Community Leader

 - Nine monthly (September - May), day-long sessions (8 a.m. to 4:30 p.m.) held at various locations throughout the county.

-Friday, September 14, the group will go on a county-wide community profile bus tour.
+- Friday, September 8th, the group plans to go on a county-wide community profile bus tour.
 The tour will stop at various locations and visit businesses and learn about some of the less know treasures of Montcalm County.

-During the October session, participants will actively learning about public issues, communication and leadership styles.
+During the October session, participants will actively learn about public issues, communication and leadership styles.
 Presentations from various media personnel will be the focus for the first part of the day.
-The afternoon will be spent in a program called True Colors.
-In this session, participants each learn what their particular leadership style was and how those styles impact their decisions, effectiveness and relationships within their organizations.
+The afternoon will be spent in a program called Color Me - based on the True Colors format.
+In this session, participants each learn what their particular leadership style is and how those styles impact their decisions, effectiveness and relationships within their organizations.

 Remaining sessions will include the following topics: